 3. Distance from the Sea

 Patna in Bihar is farther from the Equator as compared to Kolkata in West Bengal and yet Patna is hotter than Kolkata.
 The difference arises because Kolkata is situated near the sea.
-During day time, the land gets heated more quickly than water.
-The air over land surface becomes lighter and rises up creating a low-pressure zone.
+During the day time, the land gets heated more quickly than water.
+The air over the land surface becomes lighter and rises up creating a low-pressure zone.

 The sea has a moderating influence on the region close to it.

 The reverse happens at night.
-The movement of breezes from the sea during the day and from land to sea during nights makes the climate moderate on the seashores.
+The movement of breezes from the sea during the day and from land to sea during night makes the climate moderate on the seashores.
 Places far off from the sea have extreme climates.

 For that reason, Patna is very hot during summers and cold during winters.
 The seaports are neither very hot during summers nor very cold during the winters.
-Rule III tells us that: distance from Sea makes climate moderate or extreme.
+Rule III tells us that: distance from the Sea makes climate moderate or extreme.

 4. The direction of the winds